Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 Option A: Comfort.

-If you already answered the 3 requirements mentioned above, find the most comfortable carbon-plated shoe.
+If you have already answered the 3 requirements mentioned above, find the most comfortable carbon-plated shoe.
 We always say comfort is the key.

 Perfect-fitting Adios Pro 3 during our wear test